rockscript/rockscript/rockscript/src/main/resources/webfiles/docs/why-and-when.md

 It can be a real challenge to read or debug code like that.

 Activities package an interaction with an external system as a simple function invocation.
-Activity invocations look like normal function invocations.
+Service function invocations look like normal function invocations.
 They are familiar and simple to read.
-But unlike other programming languages, the RockScript engine can execute those activity invocations non-blocking.
+But unlike other programming languages, the RockScript engine can execute those service function invocations non-blocking.

 With RockScript, it's much easier to keep the overview.
 The script contains the essence of the business logic.
-All the communication details are handled by the activity workers.
+All the communication details are handled by the service bridges.
 Because those details are extracted from the script, it's orders of magnitude easier to read, write and maintain compared to messages and message handlers.